The Age of Sandcastle Builders

 Our electronic faith today has dethroned the old gods.

-Science is now our God, technology is our Jesus, progress is our Holy Spirit.
+Science is now our God, Technology is our Christ, and Progress is our Holy Spirit.

 While the future stirs some anxiety, our childlike faith in progress and the superpowers of science and technology comfort us.
 Technology is the new opiate that Science gave us to dull the pain, to veil the chaos, to soothe us into opiate dreams of decadent wonder.

 So praise technology!
 Give in to it.
 Come, my friends, it's easy!
-Thanks to it, we have pills to keep us going, porn to muffle our urges, and entertainment galore to make us docile.
+Thanks to it, we have pills to keep us going and endless entertainment to make us placid and docile.
 The old faiths still feebly persist, and resist, and insist, and so on, but they also bow and scrape to this new holy trinity.

 Resistance is futile.